lukensmall/pkg_ping/README.md

 I didn't think about it before, but perhaps some of you may be put off by the source code containing a hard-coded mirror snippet array.
-If you don't trust the array, you can run it with the -g flag and it will print out another hard-coded mirror source code section generated from the cloudflare.cdn.openbsd.org mirror owned by the OpenBSD project.
+If you don't trust the array, you can run it with the -g flag and it will print out another hard-coded mirror source code section generated from openbsd.org mirrors owned by the OpenBSD project.
 I designed this feature for you to substitute for my generated code section.

 Compiler optimizations for speed is not worth the extra second of compile time.
 Waiting for ftp calls and dns queries will take up the vast majority of the run-time; everything else happens in the blink of an eye.